 Racial Equity at Planning & Building

-Oakland's Planning & Building Department acknowledges the historical role that planners, building and development professionals, and other officials have played in enabling systemic racism and segregation in our communities.
-To reverse these harms, we commit to prioritizing the voices and needs of Oakland's Black, Indigenous, and People of Color (BIPOC) residents in the development of our City.
+The Oakland Planning & Building Department acknowledges the historical role that planners, building and development professionals, and other officials have played in perpetuating systemic racism and segregation in our communities.
+To address these harms, we are committed to prioritizing the voices and needs of Oakland’s Black, Indigenous, and People of Color (BIPOC) residents in shaping the development of our City.

 Race and Equity Team

-The Oakland Planning and Building Department (PBD) has formed a Race and Equity Team (RET) with the help of the Department of Race and Equity (DRE).
-Its charter was formally signed by department leadership in 2019.
-With guidance from DRE staff, the RET supports the Department in furthering its equity goals, both in the community and internally.
-The RET also collaborates with RETs in other departments throughout the City.
-You can learn more about the City of Oakland's Race and Equity Change Process.
+The Oakland Planning and Building Department (PBD) has established a Race and Equity Team (RET) in collaboration with the Department of Race and Equity (DRE).
+The RET’s charter was formally signed by department leadership in 2019.
+With guidance from DRE staff, the RET supports PBD in advancing its equity goals both within the Department and in the broader community.
+The RET also collaborates with Race and Equity Teams in other City departments.
+Learn more about the City of Oakland’s Race and Equity Change Process.

 Our Mission

-The Department of Planning and Building's Racial Equity Team supports the mission of the City of Oakland to transform practices in City government to promote racial equity.
-The Team will develop the department's Racial Equity Strategic Plan and promote application of a racial equity framework and tools across the department's activities.
+The Department of Planning and Building's Racial Equity Team advances the City of Oakland’s mission to transform government practices and promote racial equity.
+The Team develops the Department’s Racial Equity Strategic Plan and ensures that a racial equity framework and tools are applied across all departmental activities.

 Our Goal